philipmarnef/kirby3-page-memcached/README.md

 [![Maintainability](https://flat.badgen.net/codeclimate/maintainability/bnomei/kirby3-page-memcached)](https://codeclimate.com/github/bnomei/kirby3-page-memcached)
 [![Twitter](https://flat.badgen.net/badge/twitter/bnomei?color=66d9ef)](https://twitter.com/bnomei)

-Kirby 3 Plugin to cache the content file using the PHP Memcached extension
+Kirby 3 Plugin to cache the content file using the PHP Memcached extension.
+This does not cache the rendered output (like Kirby's standard cache options) but the content file itself.
+This might be useful if you work with custom or large page collections, for instance in a headless setup.

 ## Commercial Usage